toss/granite/docs/guides/quick-start/create-your-app.md

 1. **Open your iOS Simulator** (or Android Emulator)
 2. **Launch the Granite test app** from your simulator
 3. **Connect to your development server:**
-   - Ensure your `npm run dev` is still running in the terminal
+   - Ensure your `granite dev` is still running in the terminal
    - **For Android users:** Run `adb reverse tcp:8081 tcp:8081` in a separate terminal to enable connection
    - In the Granite test app, tap **"Open Dev Server"**
    - The app will connect to your local development server and load your React Native screens